marcodpt/wand/README.md

 ```

 ### Building your own runtime
-This example is for the user to create their own runtime and eventually make
+This example is for those who want a more customized experience to create
-use of plugins.
+their own `runtime` and eventually make use of `plugins`.

 ```js
 import {wand, queryParser} from "https://cdn.jsdelivr.net/gh/marcodpt/wand/index.js"